mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/instance_method_variables.md

 # Instance Methods and Instance variables

-Instance variables are used to track an indvidual object's state.
+Instance variables are used to track an individual object's state.

 State comprises of the instance variables associated with each object and their values.